yatish27/linkedin-scraper/README.md

 	profile.languages           # Array of languages

 	profile.certifications      # Array of certifications

+	profile.courses #Array of instutions containing institution and courses in a hash

 For current and past companies it also provides the details of the companies like company size, industry, address, etc